 Over the past 15 years, construction of new housing has occurred throughout the County with the greatest number and diversity of permits occurring in the Suburban Policy Area.
-The map shown below illustrates the locations of units permitted between 2000 and 2015.
+The maps shown below and on the next page illustrate the locations of single family detached units permitted between 2000 and 2015 (map below), and locations of single family attached and multifamily units permitted between 2000 and 2015 (map on next page).
+These maps illustrate the trend of single family residential development along a band that stretches southeast of Leesburg along the western boundary of the Suburban Policy Area.